Homepage / Bullion Security: Home Safes Guide

 Tool-Resistant - Class TL-15 x 6 Rated Safe

-Tool-Resistant - Class TL-30 Rated Safe –
+Tool-Resistant - Class TL-30 Rated Safe

-A safe given a U.L.
-TL-30 rating has the same construction requirements as the TL-15 above.
+A safe given a UL TL-30 rating has the same construction requirements as the TL-15 above.

 Tests are the same as the TL-15 tests except for the net working time.
 The testers are allowed 30 minutes and a few more tools (abrasive cutting wheels and power saws) to help them gain entrance to the safe.
+The label signifies the testers were unable to open the door within 30 minutes. |

 |

-The only difference in this Rated Safe compared to the TL-30 (30-minute) test is that the test is conducted on all six (6) sides of the safe.
+The only difference in this Rated Safe compared to the TL-30 test is that the test is conducted on all six (6) sides of the safe.

-Torch and Tool Resistant Safe - Class TRTL-30
+Torch and Tool Resistant Safe - Class TRTL- 30

-Torch and Tool Resistant Safe - Class TRTL-60
+Torch and Tool Resistant Safe - Class TRTL- 60

 This class meets all the requirements for Class TRTL-60 and, in addition, can withstand high explosives such as nitroglycerin or equivalent to not more than 4 ounces (110 g) of nitroglycerin in one charge (entire test must not use more explosive than that equivalent to 8 ounces (230 g) of nitroglycerin).